rlindsjo/rushhour/README.md

 trying to make a program to solve the different puzzles.

-Initial approach is to simply represent the board as a 36 character array (each piece is represented by different letters) and find the shortest path using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
+Initial approach is to simply represent the board as a 36 character array (each piece is represented by different letters) and find a shortest path using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).